Code-Institute-Submissions/African-Explorers/README.md

 ### **About us section**

 Due to the design layout of the about us section it caused a lot of difficulties in different screen sizes.
 The elements would often lose spacing between them and the bottom image would not stretch.
-I fix the bottom image issue but changing col-md-6 to col-sm-12 and changing the width of the image to 100%.

-To fix spacing issues I referred to bootstraps media break points and added media queries to add margin for better visual placement.
-It's not 100% perfect and I could carry on forever altering this, but it is much better.
-I also removed the call to action buttons on tablet size screens to help with spacing and placement of elements.
-The site has a fixed narbar and is single page so I felt it could live without them.
+I tried to fix this issue with different media queries at various sizes but the elements moved so much that it was easier to redesign the look of the site.
+I still had to add a media query for tablet/laptop size as large white space appeared on the right hand side when the recent sightings section would disppear as planned.

 ### **Anchor links**